Regional consistency evaluation and sample size calculation under two MRCTs: Introduction

-The remainder of this paper is organized as follows.
-Section~\ref{sec:method} presents a unified way for regional consistency evaluation and sample size calculation in one MRCT and propose new consistency assessment criteria and a solution to the same problem under two MRCTs.
-Section~\ref{sec:simu} demonstrates the proposed methods attain desired operating characteristics through simulation.
-Section~\ref{sec:app} illustrates the application of the proposed method to a hypothetical example.
-Section~\ref{sec:disc} concludes the paper with some discussions.
+Yet, there is a lack of methods for assessing the regional consistency in the presence of two MRCTs.
+A straightforward yet simplistic approach is to apply the consistency evaluation to each of the two MRCTs separately and conclude consistency when consistency is demonstrated in both.
+However, this approach ignores the trial-wise difference and is inefficient for inference based on the pooled data.
+In this paper, we first present a unified way for regional consistency evaluation and sample size calculation in one MRCT.
+Then, we propose new consistency assessment criteria under two MRCTs and derive methods for consistency probability evaluation and sample size determination.
+These constitute the main results of Section~\ref{sec:method}.
+Section~\ref{sec:simu} demonstrates the proposed methods achieve the desired operating characteristics through simulation.
+Section~\ref{sec:app} illustrates the application of the proposed methods to a hypothetical example.
+Section~\ref{sec:disc} concludes the paper with a discussion of findings and implications.